gc-proto/experimental/accessibility-accessibilite/accessibility-feedback-form.md

             <figcaption>
                <details>
                   <summary>Detailed description</summary>
-                  <p>Screenshot of a template for a description of an institution's feedback process.
-Under the title 'Accessibility feedback process at [Instiution name], you can find 5 links: How to provide feedback, Submit anonymous feedback, If you want a response, What we do with your feedback, Request an alternate format.</p>
+                  <p>Screenshot of a template for an institution's feedback form.
+Under the title 'Provide accessibility feedback to [Instiution name], you can find an example form for giving feedback on accessibility.</p>
                </details>
             </figcaption>
          </figure>